Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 The Spirit of Oran

-The Santa Cruz Fort, perched on a hill overlooking the city, offers stunning views of the bay and the port.
-The Chapel of Santa Cruz, built by the Spanish in the 16th century, is a beautiful example of colonial architecture.
-The Place du 1er Novembre, the main square, is the perfect spot for people-watching while sipping a café au lait.
+The Santa Cruz Fort, perched above the city, offers sweeping views of the bay and port.
+The Chapel of Santa Cruz, built by the Spanish in the 16th century, is a fine example of colonial-era architecture, and the Place du 1er Novembre — the main square — is perfect for people-watching over a café au lait.

 The Port and the Sea

-Oran's port is one of the busiest in the Mediterranean, and the sea is an integral part of the city's identity.
-The Ain El Turck beach, just west of the city, is a popular spot for locals to escape the summer heat.
-The Cap Falcon offers dramatic coastal views and is a great place for hiking.
+Oran's port is one of the busiest on the Mediterranean, and the sea runs through the city's identity in ways you notice quickly.
+Ain El Turck beach, just west of town, is where locals go to escape summer heat, while Cap Falcon delivers dramatic coastal views and solid hiking trails.

 Oran has an international airport with direct flights to several European cities.
-The city is known for its excellent seafood restaurants—don't miss the grilled fish at the port.
-The best time to visit is during the Rai Festival in August, when the city comes alive with concerts and celebrations.
+Don't skip the seafood — the grilled fish near the port is excellent.
+If you can, plan around the Raï Festival in August, when the entire city turns into one long celebration.

 6. Annaba: The Pearl of the East